This page refers to features of Anduril 1.

+This page refers to features of Anduril 1.**

 When first using the D4v2 myself, I had a fair share of confusion as to where I was in the Anduril UI diagram.
 Once I understood how the Aux LEDs related to Off and Lockout Mode, things became a lot more clear.

 Honestly, Anduril UI can be really confusing when you first encounter it.
-It’s designed for flashlight enthusiasts, and there’s no shame in not know what’s going on.
+It’s designed for flashlight enthusiasts, and there’s no shame in not knowing what’s going on.
 Interfaces with modes are notoriously tricky to understand and learn.

 In the first few weeks of owning my Emisar D4V2, I just unscrewed the back cap to turn it off.
 You can do the same until you get the hang of Anduril UI.